• Skip to main content

 • Cut the tofu into four round slices and place into the pan.
 Fry for 3-4 minutes on either side until crispy then place in an oven on low to keep warm.

-• In the meantime, add 2 tbsp of non-dairy butter to the pan along with the spinach.
+• In the meantime, add 2 tablespoon of non-dairy butter to the pan along with the spinach.
 Cook for 5 minutes, stirring occasionally or until the spinach is just wilted and buttery.
 Season lightly with salt and pepper.

 • While the spinach cooks, cut each English muffin in half and toast until golden brown.